arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ## Intruder Detector System Setup

-In this application, we don't need any particular wiring diagram other than the development boards themself.
+In this application, we don't need any particular wiring diagram other than the Nicla Voice and the Portenta H7.

 The Nicla Voice will be attached to the guarded door and near the lock, the Portenta H7 host will be somewhere with good Wi-Fi® coverage and not so far from the Nicla Voice due to BLE's narrow range of a couple of meters.